eyherabh/c_programming_notes/Article_EyherabideHG_2021_cpp_magic_revisited.md

 # C pre-processor magic, revisited

-Although macros are almost always discouraged, they are not rare in production code.
+Macros are almost always discouraged, but they are far from rare in production code.
 Therefore, it is of interest to explore their pitfalls, limitations, and compliance with the C-standard and others.
 In this article, I will analyse the macros introduced by [C pre-processor magic][1], complementing the information their provided in a concise manner.
 Therefore, it is recommended to either read that article beforehand, or in conjunction with the following sections.

 ## What makes it interesting?